rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 Make note of the `my-rabbitmq` name, and also notice how it has been provided with a `CLUSTER-IP` address.
 This address is how the RabbitMQ service is exposed within the K8s cluster itself.
 This isn't a hard-coded or consistent value however, so later on you'll use the _name_ of the service to allow our other running container images to interact with RabbitMQ.

+### Replace myrepository With the Real Name

+Most of the files in the `deploy/k8s` directory refer to `myrepository` instead of the real name of your ACR repository.
+Fortunately it is possible to use bash to quickly fix them all up with the correct name.

+1. Open a Git Bash CLI
+1. Change directory to `deploy/k8s`
+1. Type `grep -rl --include=*.sh --include=*.yaml --include=*.yml 'myrepository' | tee | xargs sed -i 's/myrepository/realname/g'`
+   * ⚠ Replace `realname` with your real ACR repository name!

 ### Deployment and Service Configuration Files

 K8s uses a different syntax for its deployment and service definition files.
 You've already seen an example of these in a previous lab.